top of page

 02

-Earnest & Option Fee
+Earnest Money & Option Fee

 Earnest money and the option fee are delivered according to the contract deadlines, and the option period begins.